nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   - `CLASS` takes in a number and alphabet pair
     - Eg. `4A`
   - `EMAIL` follows the standard email formatting
-    - Accepts inputs such as alphanumeric inputs, "-", "_", and "+"
+    - Accepts input such as alphanumeric inputs, "-", "_", and "+"
     - Eg. `johntan@example.com`
   - `PHONE_NUMBER` takes a sequence of numbers
-    - Requires at least 3 numbers
+    - Requires at least 3 numbers up to a maximum of 15 numbers
   - `STATUS` takes either of these texts `Positive`, `Negative`, `Close-Contact`
     - `STATUS` is case-sensitive and should strictly follow the texts stated above
 - Examples: